Higher Certificate in Business Studies

 • A Matriculation Certificate or equivalent

-• Recognition of Prior Learning (RPL) portfolio of evidence provided where required.
+• Mature age of 45 years can be admitted, determined by the Recognition of Prior Learning (RPL) portfolio of evidence provided.

 • The National Benchmark Test (NBT) results.